Resources for small museums and historic sites

 After your volunteers arrive, you’ll need to orient them to your site.
 Check out this orientation manual for a good example from the Volunteer Centre of Camrose and District, in Alberta, Canada.
 (PDF)

+Having volunteers work at an organization can raise legal issues related to volunteers’ rights and safety as well as those of the visitors with whom they interact.
 This webinar covers a range of risks your organization may face and numerous risk management strategies that can be tailored to meet your organization’s needs.

 The Delaware Association of Volunteer Administrators (DAVA) serves as a “statewide organization for leaders of volunteers.”